ashkntarivrdi/NLP-Project/README.md

 Feel free to submit pull requests or open issues if you find any bugs or have suggestions for improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

-This project is part of my ongoing efforts to explore and contribute to the field of NLP and machine learning.
+This was a group project with three members, completed as part of the Artificial Intelligence course at Sharif University of Technology.
+This project is part of our ongoing efforts to explore and contribute to the field of NLP and machine learning.
 Thank you for your interest!